-You know sugar can make you pack on the pounds, isn’t great for your skin or your teeth and offers little in the way of nutritional value.
+You already know sugar can make you pack on the pounds, isn’t great for your skin and offers little in the way of nutritional value.
 But does it cause cancer?

-Some patients who have already developed advanced cancer have also subscribed to the thought that once they have cancer sugar must especially be avoided — which is a myth.
-This belief is problematic because many cancer patients have trouble with too much weight loss and they already don’t consume enough calories in their diet.
-These patients are literally starving, and it’s not the time to restrict their diet, which will only make their weight loss, muscle atrophy and overall weakness worse.
+This belief is problematic because many cancer patients have trouble with too much weight loss, and they already don’t consume enough calories in their diet.
+It is dangerous for them if they restrict their diet, which will only make their weight loss, muscle atrophy and overall weakness worse.

 Sugar isn’t off the hook completely.
 While eating more sugar in and of itself doesn’t cause cancer, eating too much of it can make you pack on the pounds.
 Being obese does increase your risk for certain cancers, including breast cancer, as does being diabetic, which is also more likely if you are overweight.

-Many, but certainly not all cancers, are the result of lifestyle choices.
-The best ways to reduce your risk of cancer and stay healthy overall is to not smoke, stay active and eat a healthy diet.
-Treatments are more affective the earlier the cancer is caught so you should be proactive about getting appropriate screening tests for your age, gender and family history.
+Many, but not all cancers, are the result of lifestyle choices.
+The best way to reduce your risk of cancer and stay healthy overall is to not smoke, stay active and eat a healthy diet.
+Treatments are more effective the earlier the cancer is caught, so you should be proactive about getting appropriate screening tests for your age, gender and family history.

 By Anne Fritz